mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 - How to configure an Azure Search service to extend your data to enable full-text, language-aware search
 - How to build, train and publish a LUIS model to help your bot communicate effectively
 - How to build an intelligent bot using Microsoft Bot Framework that leverages LUIS and Azure Search
-- How to call various Cognitive Services APIs (specifically Computer Vision, Face, Emotion and LUIS) in .NET applications

 Resources for future projects/learning:
 - [Azure Bot Services documentation](https://docs.microsoft.com/en-us/bot-framework/)